russross/meddler/README.md

 * http://github.com/russross/meddler

-This is currently designed for Sqlite, MySQL, and PostgreSQL, though it has not been tested on PostgreSQL.
-If you test it, please let me know if it works or not and I will update this README.
+This is currently designed for SQLite, MySQL, and PostgreSQL, but it can be configured for use with other databases.
+If you use it successfully with a different database, please contact me and I will add it to the list of pre-configured databases.

-To use with PostgreSQL, set the following:

-    meddler.Quote = `"`
-    meddler.Placeholder = "$1"
-    meddler.PostgreSQL = true
+### DANGER

+Meddler is still a work in progress, and additional backward-incompatible changes to the API are likely.
+The most recent change added support for multiple database types and made it easier to switch between them.
+This is most likely to affect the way you initialize the library to work with your database (see the install section below).

 Install
 -------